needle-mirror/com.unity.learn.iet-framework.authoring/Readme.md

 This package makes tooling available to be able to create Tutorials.

 ## Setup
-Follow those steps to enable authoring tools to your project
+For Unity 2021.2 and newer, simply search for "Tutorial Authoring Tools" in the Package Manager.
+For older Unity versions, this package is not currently discoverable, and you need to add the following line to the `dependencies` list of `Packages/manifest.json`:

-- Add `com.unity.learn.iet-framework.authoring` to your `dependencies` list to your project `manifest.json`
+`"com.unity.learn.iet-framework.authoring": "1.0.0-pre.6"`

-Example:
+When using the authoring tools, it's best to have both Tutorial Framework and Tutorial Authoring Tools set explicitly as the dependencies of your project, for example:

     {
         "dependencies": {
-            "com.unity.learn.iet-framework": "2.0.0-pre.4",
+            "com.unity.learn.iet-framework": "2.0.0",
-            "com.unity.learn.iet-framework.authoring": "1.0.0-pre.4"
+            "com.unity.learn.iet-framework.authoring": "1.0.0"
         }
     }

-Make sure the Framework and the Authoring Tools have compatible versions, most likely the latest version of each package.
+Make sure that the packages have compatible versions, which most likely are the latest versions of each package.

 ## Authoring tools
 This package allows you to create new Assets related to Tutorials: